kshitij-r/obdisian-git-sync/readme.md

     | Day of month  | *     | every day            |
     | Month         | *     | every month          |
     | Day of week   | *     | any day              |
-- Save and exit vim
+- Save and exit vim (`:wq`)
+- To read more on setting up CRON, visit this [link](https://man7.org/linux/man-pages/man5/crontab.5.html)

-This CRON routine will also keep a log of all your commits in a file `obdisian-git.md`, which is created and maintained in your Obsidian vault at `VAULT_PATH`
+This CRON routine will also keep a log of all your commits in a file `obsidian-git.md`, which is created and maintained in your Obsidian vault at `VAULT_PATH`